workbenchapp/karma/README.md

 ## Karma Program

-A Solana program for tracking user reputation.
+A Solana program for identity and reputation.

 Installation (Rust required):